Reversibility of granular rotations and translations: Experimental setup

 \section{Experimental setup}

-The experimental setup, sketched in figure \ref{fig:Experimental setup}(a), is composed of a container with transparent polycarbonate walls filled with transparent acrylic beads.
+The experimental setup, sketched in figure \ref{fig:Experimental setup}(a), is composed of a container with transparent walls filled with transparent acrylic beads.
 The container is 15.24 cm wide ($y$ direction) and approximately 15 cm long ($x$ direction).
-The back aluminum wall is displaced by a motor to compress the whole system.
-The amplitude of compression was varied between 0.5\,\% and 2.5\,\% of the container length \footnote{Note that we can not go beyond 3\% with our setup, as it corresponds to the diameter of a single bead.
-Beyond this limit, the beads will jam between the weight placed on the beads and the moving wall.}.
-At this amplitude, our experimental system is still below the convection regime, which will invariably appear at higher amplitudes\cite{ROYER:2015:ID759}.
+The back wall is displaced by a motor to compress the whole system.
+The amplitude of compression was varied between 0.5\,\% and 2.5\,\% of the container length.
+Note that we can not go beyond 3\% with our setup, as it corresponds to the diameter of a single bead.
+Beyond this limit, the beads will jam between the weight placed on the beads and the moving wall.
+At these amplitudes, our experimental system is still below the convection regime, which will invariably appear at higher amplitudes \cite{ROYER:2015:ID759}.
 The compression speed was 0.05~mm~s$^{-1}$ for all amplitudes, i.e. a constant shear rate.
-We verified that this speed is slow enough to expect granular rearrangements that resemble dry systems\cite{DIJKSMAN:2012:ID663}.
+We verified that this speed is slow enough to expect granular rearrangements that resemble dry systems \cite{DIJKSMAN:2012:ID663}.
 All the experiments contained between 500 and 1000 cycles of compression, with between 4 and 16 three-dimensional images captured during each cycle.
 All figures in the manuscript are presented for the case of 2.5\,\% compression, unless noted otherwise.

 The container is filled with 20,000 transparent acrylic beads of radius $R=2.5\,mm$, forming a height ($z$ direction) of approximately twenty layers.
 Each bead has a $1.4\,mm$ diameter cylindrical cavity running through it, allowing us to detect the orientation of the bead.
 A $1.5\,kg$ transparent acrylic weight is placed on the beads to maintain a constant pressure.
-The beads and the weight are submerged in an index-matched solution of Triton X-100, which additionally includes a fluorescent Nile blue dye as well as 0.05\,\% of hydrochloric acid (38\,\% concentration) for effective dilution of the dye\footnote{Up to 1\% of water in volume can be added to the final solution to tune the index matching between the solution and the beads.}.
-The whole system is illuminated with two 660 nm\footnote{which approximately corresponds to the maximum excitation fluorescence frequency of Nile blue.} scanning sheet lasers from both sides of the container.
+The beads and the weight are submerged in an index-matched solution of Triton X-100, which additionally includes a fluorescent Nile blue dye as well as 0.05\,\% of hydrochloric acid (38\,\% concentration) .
+The whole system is illuminated with two 660 nm, which approximately corresponds to the maximum excitation fluorescence frequency of Nile blue, scanning sheet lasers from both sides of the container.